Wakfu (TV series): Secondary characters

 A shape-shifting dragon who comes into contact with Yugo during their visit to the island of Oma and is revealed to be Yugo's twin brother, born of the same dofus.
 After separating from his friends, Yugo trains alongside Adamaï in order to control his wakfu and stop Nox from his sinister plans.
 Following the Special Episodes, Adamaï has severed ties with Yugo and the Brotherhood, after Yugo attacked him in order to utilize the Eliatrope Dofus to challenge Ogrest.
 His current whereabouts are unknown, except that he is now allied with the Forgotten Brotherhood, led by Lady Echo.
-In Season 3, it is revealed that Adamai joined Lady Echo's brotherhood of other god-offsprings, and now has a more adult looking half-humanoid, half-dragon form.
-He also stole the six Eliatrope Dofus from Goultard and attached them to his back, gaining incredible powers - he effortlessly defeats Percedal and tosses him off a cliff, sharing the scene via a mind-like with Yugo.
-He is after Percedal's kids, them being offspring of a god as well, so they can join the Brotherhood.
-However, after realizing that Oropo's plan involved letting the Elia Cube absorb the Dofu eggs, transforming it into a bomb powerful enough to destroy the worlds, Adamai betrays Oropo and sides with Yugo to fight back.
-He is last seen with his friends again after they fled to the realm of the gods before Oropo.
+In the third season, it is revealed that Adamai joined Lady Echo's brotherhood of other god-offsprings and assumed a humanoid form.
+Adamaï pursues Percedal's children, intending to have them join the Brotherhood.
+However, after realizing that Oropo's plan involved letting the Elia Cube absorb the Dofu eggs, transforming it into a bomb powerful enough to destroy the worlds, Adamai betrays Oropo and sides with Yugo.